railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_analytic_chart.rst

 The examples above are based on a breakdown of the costs of the company.
 Analytic allocations can be just as effective for sales.
 That gives you the profitability (sales - costs) of different departments.

-.. tip::   **Alternative**  *Representation by unique product range*
+.. note::  Representation by unique product range

-	This analytic representation by department and by product range is usually used by trading companies and industry.
+	This analytic representation by department and by product range is usually used by trading companies and industries.

-	A variant of this is not to break it down by commercial and marketing departments but to assign each cost to its corresponding product range.
+	A variant of this is not to break it down by sales and marketing departments but to assign each cost to its corresponding product range.
 	This will give you an analysis of the profitability of each product range.

 	Choosing one over the other depends on how you look at your marketing effort.
 	Is it a global cost allocated in some general way or does each product range have responsibility for its own marketing costs?

 Case 2: a law firm
 -------------------